AleemaSaleem/Real-Time-tweeter-Analysis/README.md

 ## Summary

 By following these instructions, you can run a **real-time Twitter sentiment analysis system** locally.
-The system integrates Kafka, Spark, Django, and MongoDB for **streaming, processing, storage, and visualization**.
+The system integrates Kafka, Spark, Django, openai agent SDK frameworkand MongoDB for **streaming, processing, storage, and visualization, conversational assistant**.

 Feel free to explore, customize, and extend the project.
 For issues or questions, reach out via the repository.